 For organizations that had to switch to remote operations quickly, there may be an opportunity to come back to in-person work.
 However, for many, there have been advantages found in remote work.
 This article looks at how CIOs and CTOs can facilitate flexibility between in-person and remote operations.

 CIOS and CTOS making changes and re-examining priorities do not need to do so all at once.
 Personal and organizational development can be a constant process with iterative changes and a growth mindset.
 Here we will look at how ‘not yet’ is a better approach than ‘not at all.’

 Technology budgets may not be rising as quickly as CIOs and CTOs would like.
-Any investment will require buy-in across the company, especially now when new economic pressures exist from 2020’s unpredictability.
-We will explore how to showcase the value that technology investments have for an entire business, and not just the IT department.
+Any investment will require buy-in across the organization, especially now when new economic pressures exist from 2020’s unpredictability.
+We will explore how to showcase the value that technology investments have for an entire organization, and not just the IT department.

 As organizations come out of the turmoil of 2020, there are still some lingering economic concerns, as outlined by this Duke Fuqua Insight paper.
 CIOs and CTOs need to keep their organizations afloat by choosing technology that is critical to survival.
 We will take a look at how organizations are doing exactly that.

 A productized IT solution focuses more on what a user is trying to accomplish, instead of getting lost in team-based silos.
 CIOs and CTOs can bring different departments and teams together to ensure technology is meeting priorities, thus ‘productizing’ the solutions.
 In this article, we will show you how various organizations are accomplishing this, and the benefits of this approach.